-This course covers the key components of Graphic Design, including its origins and traditional hand application.
-A range of topics will be covered, including hand lettering, typography, cutting, binding, construction, digital photography, basic lighting techniques, digital image manipulation, retouching, layout, printing process, and beyond.
-Students will use Adobe design programs to expand on these topics, and it is through the development of these areas, that individuals will further learn the art of presentation by constructing individual portfolios.
-Assignments will fuse imagery and typography into promotional material, logotypes, poster and page layouts, greeting cards, album layouts, product graphics, packaging design and more.
-Furthermore, learners will be responsible for meeting design deadlines, in accordance with industry standard.
+This course covers the key components of Graphic Design, including its origins, traditional hand application and the use of state-of-the-art-technology.
+A range of topics will be covered including hand lettering, typography, cutting, binding, construction, digital image manipulation, retouching, design layout and printing processes.
+Students will primarily use Adobe design programs to expand on these topics and further learn the art of presentation by creating individual design portfolios.
+Assignments will fuse imagery and typography into promotional material, logotypes, posters, magazine page layouts, album layouts, greeting cards, product graphics and packaging design.
+Furthermore, learners will be responsible for meeting deadlines in accordance with industry standard and work collaboratively within peer networks.